superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Experimental Analysis/Experimental Analysis.md

 ![video quality at 110](https://github.com/user-attachments/assets/d31f4d93-3303-430b-b7c5-b582ef702720) This image shows a video quality test at 110 feet, demonstrating a stable video stream at 29 FPS with a readable timer of 1:06.37 seconds.

+### Audio Quality Experiment
+In this experiment, one person was used as the "victim" at the drone end of the speaker.
+This person listened for 5 phrases comming from the operator (PC) end of the system.
+Then the victim will respond to each prompt that comes from the operator.
+This test was ran at the max testing distance of 110 feet without any obstructions to interfere with the connection siganl.
+This experiment will prove that a person in need will be able to hear prompts coming from the drone operator.
+It will also prove that the victim will be able to communicate needs back to the first responder.

+### Expectations
+In this experiement it is expected that the test subject will be able to accuratly depict the phrases communicated from the operator device.
+It is also expected that the operator will be able to clearly understand the test subject responding to the previously given prompts. \

+### Procedure
+- Step 1: Turn on Jetson Nano and start video streaming application
+- Step 2: Test subject listens for operator's prompts and writes them down
+- Step 3: Operator listens for subjectes responses and writes them down.
+- Step 4: Verify that the prompts and responses were recieved accuratley.
+- Step 5: Finish Testing

+### Data Analysis